 We use the full cost method of accounting for oil and natural gas operations.
 Accordingly, all costs, including nonproductive costs and certain general and administrative costs associated with acquisition, exploration and development of oil and natural gas properties, are capitalized.
 Net capitalized costs are limited to the estimated future net revenues, after income taxes, discounted at 10% per year, from proved oil and natural gas reserves and the cost of the properties not subject to amortization.
-Such capitalized costs, including the estimated future development costs and site remediation costs, if any, are depleted by an equivalent units-of-production method, converting oil and NGLs to one MCF of natural gas at the ratio of six Mcf of natural gas to one barrel of oil.
+Such capitalized costs, including the estimated future development costs and site remediation costs, if any, are depleted by an equivalent units-of-production method, converting oil and NGL to one MCF of natural gas at the ratio of six Mcf of natural gas to one barrel of oil.

-Companies that use the full cost method of accounting for oil and gas properties are required to perform a ceiling test each quarter.
+Under the full cost method of accounting for oil and gas properties, we are required to perform a ceiling test each quarter.
 The test determines a limit, or ceiling, on the book value of the oil and gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes or the cost center ceiling.
-The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the unweighted arithmetic average of the closing prices on the first day of each month for the 12-month period ending at the balance sheet date, adjusted for any contract provisions or financial derivatives, if any, that hedge oil and natural gas revenue, excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, less income tax effects related to differences between the book and tax basis of the oil and natural gas properties.
 If the net book value reduced by the related net deferred income tax liability exceeds the ceiling, an impairment or noncash write-down is required.
 A ceiling test impairment can result in a significant loss for a particular period.
 Once incurred, a write-down of oil and natural gas properties is not reversible at a later date, even if oil or gas prices increase.
 Future non-cash asset impairments could negatively affect our results of operations.